oracle/graal/docs/ARCHITECTURE.md

 ## Functional Requirements

-Sulong should be able to execute all LLVM languages on the JVM.
+Sulong should be able to execute all LLVM bitcode on Graal VM.
 The current focus is on single-threaded C and Fortran programs.
 Other languages are not fully supported, and, e.g., C++ exception handling is not yet implemented.